 Are you facing charges under California Vehicle Code Section 10851(a)?
 The consequences could be severe when you are accused of driving or taking a vehicle without consent.
-It is important that you take action to defend yourself when you have been accused of an offense of this nature.
+You must take action to defend yourself when you have been accused of an offense of this nature.

 Reach out to an aggressive California criminal defense attorney to learn more about which defenses may be most favorable in helping you secure an acquittal.